CVKim/CAR-SafetyLogic-Using-CLS/README.md

 Handles data loading and model training.

-- **FrameSequenceDataset:** A custom PyTorch Dataset that groups images from subfolders into sequences.
+* **FrameSequenceDataset:** Groups individual image frames into a sequence of length .
-- **Sliding Window:** It creates training samples by sliding across the frame list.
+* **Sliding Window:** Creates training samples by sliding across the frame list to maximize data efficiency.
-- **Optimization:** Uses Adam optimizer and CrossEntropyLoss.
+* **Optimization:** Uses Adam optimizer and CrossEntropyLoss for binary classification.

 ### `inference.py`

-Performs status prediction on a target folder of images.
+Performs status prediction on a target directory.

-- It maintains a buffer of frames and performs a "sliding window" inference.
+* Maintains a temporal buffer of 10 frames.
+* Performs "sliding window" inference to provide near real-time monitoring.
-- Outputs either **NORMAL** or **EMERGENCY** based on the temporal change between frames.
+* Outputs **NORMAL** or **EMERGENCY** based on the predicted state.

 ## 5. Usage

 ### Training

-Place your labeled data in the `Dataset/` folder and run:
+Place your labeled sequence data in the `Dataset/` folder and run:

 ```bash
 python train.py

 ```

+This will save the best model weights as `car_safety_model.pth`.

 ### Inference

-Point the script to your test frame directory in `inference.py` and run:
+Point the `test_folder` path in `inference.py` to your target frame directory and run:

 ```bash
 python inference.py

 ```

+---